jutionck/jutionck/README.md

-### Hi there 👋
+## 👋 Hi there

-Current programming language: PHP, Golang, Angular, React, Flutter, Javascript, NodeJs, Kotlin, Java, please check my repository 😊
+Current programming language:
+1. PHP
+2. Golang
+3. Angular
+4. React
+5. Flutter
+6. JavaScript
+7. TypeScript
+8. NestJs
+9. NodeJs
+10. ExpressJs
+11. Kotlin
+12. Java

 Here are some ideas to get you started: